 There are remote, automated tools available that are great for secure data erasure.
 But surprisingly, it’s common practice for data center operators to erase data manually.

 A process that entails individual removal of drives from their servers and the servers from their racks.
 Many organizations erase the data manually once removed, but they then usually store the drives in house per compliance needs.
 This takes up valuable data center space unnecessarily

 Storing old drives on site might seem like a safe bet.
 But that sort of practice is basically equivalent to hoarding old computer parts that can dramatically drive up the costs of operation.
-And you never receive any value for equipment that’s otherwise not in use.
+You never receive any value for equipment that’s otherwise not in use.

-And even if your company performs erasures on the drives, odds are the tools available to you were simple downloads or general process sweeps that aren’t in depth or effective.
-And could very well be dangerous in their own right.
+Even if your company performs erasures on the drives, odds are the tools available to you were simple downloads or general process sweeps.
+These aren’t always thorough enough.

 Unless your data center is under Google Cloud or Microsoft Azure, odds are you’re not using the types of shredders that can completely destroy and dispose of old drives.
 Furthermore, physical destruction makes documentation difficult; i.e. no audit trail, which could spell trouble in the future.

-Additionally, plenty of disks aren’t even destroyed properly.
+Additionally, many organizations don’t destroy their disks properly.
 With data recovery consistently advancing, even SSDs that you think are destroyed could still pose a threat.

 Is Encryption the Answer?